DrivenAllianceStream/drivenalliancestream.github.io/_posts/2016-04-02-AnEveningOfMastery.md

 On small teams, most processes are informal — they don’t need to be communicated, because they’re solving a problem that is apparent to everyone.
 As teams grow and these processes mature, it’s imperative that companies confront the risk of the cargo cult and ensure they aren't maintaining processes because of tradition rather than deriving any value from them.

-This tension became especially important when I moved from Chicago to open 8th Light’s London office in 2014.
-In this talk, I’ll explore 8th Light’s culture, and how I recreated a nearly identical culture in an office thousands of miles away by doubling down on our same core values.
+This tension became especially important when Jim moved from Chicago to open 8th Light’s London office in 2014.
+In this talk, he'll explore 8th Light’s culture, and how he recreated a nearly identical culture in an office thousands of miles away by doubling down on the same core values.